 The lack of unsecured NOK-denominated interbank market transactions implies that the contributions to Nibor, with few exemptions, are based on assessments of funding costs and bid/offer-spreads (type c contribution).
-Statistics on the type of contributions received is presented in the table below.
+Statistics on the type of contributions received is presented in Table 1.
 The table comprises reporting of background data since it was introduced in April 2020.